qt/qtwebengine-chromium/gn/docs/reference.md

   and they do not cross dependency boundaries (so specifying a .def file in a static library or source set will have no effect on the executable or shared library they're linked into).

+  For Rust targets that do not specify a crate_root, then the crate_root will look for a lib.rs file (or main.rs for executable) or a single file in sources, if sources contains only one file.
 ```

 #### **Sources for non-binary targets**